nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Note:

-* if an incorrect command is entered, the result display will display a help message regarding the incorrect command.
+* If an incorrect command is entered, the result display will display a help message regarding the incorrect command.
 This is provided if the command is typed correctly.
 * You can type a command on it's own too to jog your memory of the fields